-You can add hyperlinks to an ebook to direct to any web pages to improve the reading experience.
+Can you add hyperlinks in Kindle ebooks?
+Yes, you can add links to any ebook to direct readers to external web pages to improve the reading experience.

-With so many types of e-reader devices and reading apps connected to wifi and the Internet, adding links to an ebook makes a lot of sense.
+Most e-reader devices and reading apps are connected to Wi-Fi and the Internet.
+So adding links to an ebook makes a lot of sense.

-If you publish with Smashwords or Draft2digital, you can add links that will work on all ebook reader devices and apps.
-For example, the Kindle app on an iPad or iPhone.
+If you publish with Smashwords or Draft2digital, you can add links that will work on all ebook reader devices and apps—for example, Kindle devices or the Kindle app on an iPad or iPhone.

-You can add links to anywhere you like.
-You can add reference sites, your blog articles, your other book titles or even a direct link to your email address.
+What Kindle links can you add?
+You can add reference sites, blog articles, your other book titles, or even a direct link to your email address.

-Apart from Apple over-protecting its app and iBook store, you can insert almost any link you want to use in your ebooks on all other platforms.
+Apart from these two issues, you can insert almost any link you want to use in your ebooks on other platforms.

 In Microsoft Word, select the text that you want to use as your anchor text.